 The District is also subject to the requirements of the Federal Clean Air Act, which mandates attainment with national ambient air quality standards for criteria pollutants (ozone, particulate matter, carbon monoxide, lead, nitrogen dioxide, and sulfur dioxide).
 Air pollutants cause adverse effects on human health and environment.
 The AQMD is the local air pollution control agency charged with implementing the Federal Clean Air Act.
-In addition to mandated criteria pollutants, the AQMD also implements numerous federal and State requirements related to the toxic air pollutants which can cause cancer or other severe localized health effects.
-For example, the State's Air Toxic Hot Spots Act requires facilities to conduct health risk assessments and notify the neighboring communities if the health risk exceeds the regulatory thresholds.
+In addition to mandated criteria pollutants, the AQMD also implements numerous federal and State requirements related to toxic air pollutants which can cause cancer or other severe localized health effects.
+For example, the State's Air Toxic Hot Spots Act (Assembly Bill 2588) requires facilities to conduct health risk assessments and notify the neighboring communities if the health risk exceeds the regulatory thresholds established by the local air pollution control district.

-Pursuant to AQMD's requirements, the District must obtain permits before sewage treatment improvement projects can be constructed and operated.
+Pursuant to AQMD's requirements, the District must obtain permits before capital improvement projects can be constructed and operated.
 Such permits are project-specific and may contain conditions that govern design criteria, operating parameters, and emissions standards.
-Most of the District's treatment facilities are enclosed to capture and treat emissions to ensure regulatory emissions standards are met and to minimize odor impact to the neighboring communities.
-The District's treatment plants are also subject to the requirements of Title V of the Federal Clean Air Act amendments.
-The Title V permit is a single air quality permit for a facility that consolidates and replaces all of the air permits for individual pieces of equipment previously issued by the local air quality district.
-The permit contains all applicable local, state, and federal requirements, including periodic self-certification of compliance and mandatory self-reporting of permit deviation.
+In accordance with 40 C.F.R. § 63, Subpart VVV, the District's treatment facilities are enclosed to capture and treat emissions to ensure regulatory emissions standards are met and to minimize odor impact to the neighboring communities.
+The District's treatment plants are also subject to the stringent requirements of Title V of the Federal Clean Air Act amendments.
+The Title V permit is a federally enforceable permit that consolidates all the air permits issued to a major source facility.
+The permit contains all applicable local, state, and federal requirements, including periodic self-certification of compliance and mandatory self-reporting of permit deviations.

-All Title V permit-related reporting and documents submitted to the AQMD must be signed by the highest official - in this case, the General Manager.
-The Title V program also demands facilities to organize and conduct extensive training of the staff involved, including the field operation and maintenance staff.
-Another Title V important feature is a possibility of the public active participation and intervention in the cases of potential emission limits and monitoring violations.
-The District Title V permits did not receive any negative public responses or comments during the required public review period.
-The District received initial Title V permits for the treatment plants in January 2009.
-Title V permits are issued for a five-year period.
-Title V permits for both plants were re-issued on April 16, 2014, and again in September 2020 (Plant No. 1) and October 2020 (Plant No. 2).
+All Title V permit-related reporting and documents submitted to the AQMD must be signed by the highest responsible official - in this case, the General Manager.
+The Title V program also demands facilities to organize and execute extensive training of the staff involved, including the field operation and maintenance staff.
+An important feature of the Title V program is the possibility of active public participation and intervention through the ability to speak at public hearings.
+The District received the initial Title V permits for the treatment plants in January 2009.
+Title V permits are issued for a five-year period=.
+Title V permits for both plants were renewed/re-issued in April 2014, and again in September 2020 (Plant No. 1) and October 2020 (Plant No. 2).